stechDevSP/stechDev/README.md

         /vendors - Includes all vendor files - if you didn't write it, it goes here. screen.scss - Compiles a separate stylesheet for screen
 ```

+#### Using Animations
+Animations are taken from Animate.css and rewritten as CSS mixins, meaning they will only be compiled if they are used.
+Use the animations as a mixin and all appropriate keyframes will be compiled alongside typical setting of animations on the CSS elements.

 #### Print Specific Styles
 Please create another file, in the same folder as the original file, and suffix the filename with `.print.scss`.
 These specific stylesheets should be imported in the screen.scss, inside the `@media print` block.